solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

 Directions: With all participants at your table, respond to the following questions on a flip chart:

-*High-level architecture*
+_High-level architecture_

 1. Diagram your initial vision for the architecture of the solution.

-*Modern data warehouse*
+_Modern data warehouse_

 1. What services and technologies should be used for the big data warehouse?

-2. How will you integrate multiple, disparate data sources?
+2. How will you enable a single data query to work across multiple, disparate data sources with the ability to join internal SQL server tables at scale?

+3. How will you provide a data mart to store denormalized and aggregated data while taking advantage of distributed storage?

-3. What method can be used to ensure the best performance when querying data?
+4. What methods can be used to ensure the best performance when querying data?

-*Deep analytics and AI*
+_Deep analytics and AI_

 1. What would be used to solve the AI requirements?

 2. How will you execute and train the Machine Learning model(s) used for the solution?

-*Monitor and Troubleshoot*
+_Monitor and Troubleshoot_

 1. How will you monitor and troubleshoot issues with the big data cluster?